apurvvarshney/apurvvarshney.github.io/_pages/about.md

 Apart from my academic life, I enjoy photography, playing tennis and watching F1.

-For a detailed list of my projects and achievements, do check out my CV.
+Do check out my one-page [Resume](/files/Resume.pdf).
+For a detailed list of my projects and achievements, see other sections.